H-Len/portfolio-webpage/README.md

 _This app depends on internet connection in order for it to be displayed on a browser._

+## Link to GitHub Pages

+_<a href="https://github.com/H-Len/portfolio-webpage.git">Master branch of my portfolio webpage</a>_

 ## Known Bugs

-_The use of span and float are not currently appearing on the webpage.
+_The use of span and float are not currently appearing on the webpage._

 ## Support and contact details